Open Network for Digital Commerce: Public beta

 The public beta was rolled out on 30 September 2022 in Bangalore Urban district.
 On the first day, LoadShare processed 100 orders.
 Paytm app faced issue over missing order option.
 There is also one order cancellation from merchant side.
-As per government, ONDC will charge 8-10% of the selling price of the product compare to 18-40% charged by Amazon and Flipkart.
+As per government, ONDC will charge 8–10% of the selling price of the product compare to 18–40% charged by Amazon and Flipkart.
 The commission rate is not fixed and will be decided by market forces.
 Small retailers are also less to fear that the platform will open dark stores.
 Restaurants will have access to customer data.
 From 15 October 2022, ONDC initiated outreach program for restaurants and cloud kitchens in Bengaluru.
 From December 2022, public beta will rollout in Delhi and Mumbai.

 From March 2023, ONDC will start network-wide scoring of sellers.
 This network-wide rating will include elements of feedback regarding transactions and performance of the sellers including the extent of grievance resolution.
 As of 16 January 2023, ONDC completed 4,000 successful transactions as part of beta testing.
+NPCI Bharat Bill Payment System launched NOCS platform that will provide reconciliation and settlement services for ONDC transactions.
+It will be integrated with banks, fintechs and e-commerce players.
+Initially it will go live with AU Small Finance Bank, Axis Bank, HDFC Bank, IDFC First Bank, and YES Bank.
+During Diwali week, ONDC recorded nearly 1.2 million transactions from 6 November to 13 November 2023 across 600+ cities.
+In December 2023, ONDC touched 5.5 million transactions in a month of which 2.1 million is from retail category while 3.4 million from mobility category.
+Retail purchase has grown from 1,281 in January 2023 to 2.1 million in December 2023.

+In an attempt to guarantee that consumers and sellers reap the benefits and that a strong e-commerce ecosystem is constructed to endure any disturbance in the physical market, the Indian government has started a feasibility study to integrate all of its associated platforms with ONDC.
+A test of this kind involves combining E-NAM with ONDC for agricultural commodities.